cytoscape/cytoscape.js/documentation/md/notation.md

 ## Position

+A node's position refers to the centre point of its bounding box.

 There is an important distinction to make for position:  A position may be a _model_ position or a _rendered_ position.

 A model position &mdash; as its name suggests &mdash; is the position stored in the model for an element.
 An element's model position remains constant, despite changes to zoom and pan.